hpcaitech/ColossalAI/examples/images/dreambooth/README.md

 ## Training

 We provide the script `colossalai.sh` to run the training task with colossalai.
-Meanwhile, we also provided traditional training process of dreambooth, `dreambooth.sh`, for possible comparation.
+Meanwhile, we also provided traditional training process of dreambooth, `dreambooth.sh`, for possible comparison.
 For instance, the script of training process for [stable-diffusion-v1-4] model can be modified into:

 ```bash
 export MODEL_NAME="CompVis/stable-diffusion-v1-4"